SoftMatterPhysicsLeeds/smp-lab-documentation/docs/latex.md

 - The main text of the document needs to go in between the `\begin{document}` and `\end{document}` function calls.
 - We can use the `\section` function to denote sections within the document (and `\subsection` and `\subsubsection`).

+Comments are denoted by `%` - text after a `%` on a particular line will not be compiled by `$LaTeX`, so you can use these to write notes about the function of a particular line, for example.

 ## Equations

 To add an equation, we need to create an 'equation' environment.
 The following is the code you would use to write the Havriliak-Negami function: